asifkhan-11/Factors-affecting-Life-Expectancy/SPAP.md

 In this project we are analyzing the factors that affects the life expectancy of many countries across the globe from the year 2000 to 2015.

 #### Hypothesis: - 1
-H0 = In this hypothesis we consider that economic factors contribute to life expectancy i.e. if the economy of a country is less their life expectancy is expected to be less.
+H0 = In this hypothesis we consider that how economic factors contribute to life expectancy i.e. Life expectancy rate is expected to be less if the economy of a country is low.

 H1= In this hypothesis we consider that not only economic factor contributes to life expectancy but also other factors like literacy, health, income etc. can affect life expectancy.

 #### Hypothesis: - 2
-H0 = In this hypothesis we consider that health affects the life expectancy i.e. diseases like HIV, Measles, diphtheria, polio etc. can reduce life expectancy of a country.
+H0 = In this hypothesis we consider that how health affects the life expectancy i.e. Diseases like HIV, Measles, diphtheria, polio etc. can reduce life expectancy of a country.

 H1= In this hypothesis we consider that not only health affects life expectancy but also other factors like Schooling, GDP, economy can contribute to life expectancy.

 #### Hypothesis: - 3
-H0 = In this hypothesis we consider that literacy factors affect life expectancy i.e. more educated the country is, higher the life expectancy.
+H0 = In this hypothesis we consider how the literacy of the country affect life expectancy i.e. How well educated the people are in the country, the life expectancy is higher.

-H1= In this hypothesis we consider that not only literacy affects life expectancy but also other factors like health, revenue etc. contribute to life expectancy.
+H1= In this hypothesis we consider that not only literacy affects life expectancy but, also other factors like health, revenue etc. contribute towards the life expectancy.

 ## Summary Analysis: